Code0x58/python-rush/README.md

-# Stampede
+# Rush
-This module aims to make it easy to create tools that rush a resource, such as an API endpoint or web UI.
+This python module is for making tools that rush a resource, such as an API endpoint or web UI.
 This will run with Python 2.6+ or 3.0+.

 This was origionally created to test the throttling of authentication attempts.